Imzy

 Imzy was a social media site led by ex-Reddit employee Dan McComas, which purported to create a "friendlier" alternative to Reddit.
-The site was started in 2016 by six former employees of Reddit and one of Twitter.
+The site was started in 2016 by six former employees of Reddit and one of Twitter (Joshua Fraser).
 Some of the first publications to announce collaboration with Imzy include Lenny Letter and the podcasts Harmontown and Black Girls Talking.
 On 24 May 2017, Imzy announced that the site was shutting down as they had failed to "find [their] place in the market."

 History

 Product Chief Dan McComas left Reddit in July 2015 over disagreements on how the site should be run.
 This happened during a revolt by users that involved the shutdown of the Ask Me Anything subreddits.
 In August 2015, McComas's wife Jessica Moreno stepped down as Head of Community at Reddit.
 This made her the fourth prominent female employee to leave the company in that month.
 Moreno accused a Recode article of insinuating a connection with the other three departures and stated that she was leaving for family reasons.
 Nevertheless, she later stated that threats of rape and death were a part of her experience working for Reddit.
 Other founding members of Imzy cited the inconvenience of working in San Francisco as motivation to start a new business.

 The following year, McComas, Moreno and the rest of their team founded Imzy in Salt Lake City.
 Upon launch, it raised $3 million from Charles River Ventures and O’Reilly AlphaTech Ventures.
 The name was chosen as a happy-sounding word that could be easily searched.